insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

 To make sure your claim is successful, it is essential to follow key rules and procedures.
-For starters, call your insurance company as soon as possible after the event to explain what happened.
-Also, make sure to take pictures and do any necessary repairs to prevent further damage.
+That includes filing the claim as quickly as possible and documenting all of the damage.

 Read on to learn more about homeowners insurance claims, how to file one and what to expect during the claims process.